 taitai mås

-How to Say “I Stayed” in Chamorro – Talking in Past Tense With Intransitive Verbs
+How to Say “I Will Stay” in Chamorro – Talking About the Future With Intransitive Verbs